lawanin/nih_funding/read_me.txt

 Departments like BCMP and SCRB have uncommon names.
 At times, multiple competitors were assigned.
 At times, none were assigned.

+The criteria for assigning Harvard equivalents are as follows:
+Neurobiology: Dept. name contains Neurobiology, Neuroscience, Brain, or the like
+DBMI: Name contains Informatics, (Bio)statistics, or the like Microbiology/Immunology: Name contains either Microbiology or Immunology
+Genetics: Name contains Genetics, Gene, or the like Cell Biology: Name contains cell or cellular, outside the context of stem cells
+BCMP: Name contains either Chemistry, (Bio)physics, Molecular, or Pharmacology Systems Biology: Name contains Systems Biology or Computational Biology, or the like
+SCRB: Name contains Stem or Regenerative
+GHSM: Non-stem department that does not contain the word policy
+HCP: Non-stem department that does contain the word policy

-The list, with few exceptions, only includes departments of medical schools:
+2. The list, with few exceptions, only includes departments of medical schools:
   Other organizational units (e.g. centers, institutes) at medical schools that compete with Harvard departments and that may recieve NIH funding are thus not included in either department_list.csv or the non-source files with NIH funding.
 Such organizational units are not in all schools and